top of page

 1. Join or create a Hispanic employee resource group

-If your workplace has an employee resource group, such as Stryker's Hispanic/Latinx Network (SOMOS) consider joining.
-SOMOS is made up of employees whose mission is to promote cultural diversity, the professional development of members, and an inclusive environment for all, while celebrating diversity and advocating for the Hispanic/Latinx community.
+If your workplace has an employee resource group, such as Stryker's Hispanic/Latino Network (SOMOS) Consider Joining.
+SOMOS is made up of employees whose mission is to promote cultural diversity, the professional development of members, and an inclusive environment for all, while celebrating diversity and advocating for the Hispanic/Latino community.
+As a sign of unity among its members, the group adopted the name SOMOS which means “We are” in Spanish.

-If your workplace doesn’t have an employee resource group for Hispanic/Latinx employees, Hispanic Heritage Month is a great time to work on creating one.
+If your workplace doesn’t have an employee resource group for Hispanic/Latino employees, Hispanic Heritage Month is a great time to work on creating one.

 2. Support Hispanic-owned businesses